The Zone (2011 film)

-The Zone is a 2011 American drama film written, produced, and edited by Joe Swanberg.
+The Zone is a 2011 American drama film directed, written, produced, and edited by Joe Swanberg.
 It stars Sophia Takal, Lawrence Michael Levine, Kate Lyn Sheil, Kentucker Audley, Swanberg, Adam Wingard, Kris Swanberg, and Dustin Guy Defa.
 Swanberg and several of his regulars play themselves in a film within a film.

 Premise

 Joe Swanberg directs Kentucker, Sophia, Larry, and Kate in a film within a film about a mysterious man who seduces a trio of residents of an apartment.
 The sexually explicit scenes put a strain on his relationships with the actors, and Swanberg expresses doubt in his ability to fulfill his artistic vision.